 What causes pericoronitis?

 The primary cause for pericoronitis is accumulation of bacteria.
-Usually, the tooth is only partially exposed (erupted) and forms excess gum tissue that overlaps the tooth.
+Usually, the tooth is only partially exposed (erupted) and has excess gum tissue that overlaps the tooth.
 Bacteria and food debris gets trapped in the space between the tooth and the overlapping gum.
 This overlapping gum is called an "operculum."
 Active infection is associated with an abscess that contains pus, which has the ability to spread if left unattended.

 What are risk factors for pericoronitis?

 Most commonly, pericoronitis affects young adults in their mid-20s who are experiencing poorly erupting wisdom teeth.
-Risk factors for pericoronitis include the presence of excess gum tissue (operculum) overlying the wisdom tooth and difficult access to the wisdom teeth for cleaning.
+Risk factors for pericoronitis include the presence of excess gum tissue (operculum) overlying the wisdom tooth and difficult access to the wisdom teeth for proper cleaning.